nvtkaszpir/prusa-connect-camera-script/docs/index.md

 ## Known limitations

-- TODO: camera pre-configuration is not yet supported (such as fixed white balance etc)
 - this script performs processing of the single camera, if you need more cameras then just create multiple copies with different settings (see below)
 - Rpi Zero W or older devices may have CPU limitations to process remote streams